 Kansas Medicare beneficiaries can choose from multiple solid options for Medicare Advantage providers.
 However, Aetna offers the best overall balance of cost and coverage among providers in the state.

-This plan allows beneficiaries to protect themselves from medical expenses without devoting too much of their monthly budget to premiums.
+This plan protects beneficiaries from medical expenses without devoting too much of their monthly budget to premiums.

 Of the options discussed in this article, Humana is the most popular provider among Kansas enrollees.
 Their plan earns positive reviews from beneficiaries across the state and maintains impressive affordability despite its benefits.
 As a result, this provider has the most popular MA plans in the state.